Baltoli/project-docs/notes/log.md

   construction and began to rewrite the initial prototype using the new techniques.
 * Written an instruction graph finder for an individual function.

+# 16/2/2017

+* Big chunk of work on the generic graph implementation - I now have a reliable (!) way of transforming instruction graphs depending on how they are required.
+* This approach seems way more flexible than what I had the other day, as it can extract any relevant structure from a graph if you can express the transformation as modification / discarding of nodes.
+* The next logical steps are to allow for the graph to increase in size (then any arbitrary transformation can take place), to allow for a full module instruction graph to be built, and to encode some common transformations as helpers (i.e. call graph, call graph with decls etc.).
+* Once the graph stuff is done well enough, can look at proving things and extracting predicates from TESLA assertions.